moliver28/research-handbook/content/handbook/engineering/infrastructure/platforms/project-management/index.md

 #### When a project is finished

-The epic should retain the ~"workflow-infra::In Progress" label so that the project will still be listed for the next Platforms Grand Review.
+The epic should be left "Open" and retain the ~"workflow-infra::In Progress" label so that the project will still be listed for the next Platforms Grand Review.
 The DRI should update the status to be a description of the entire project.
 The closing status should highlight the original problem, a brief description of the changes made, and information about the impact of the project now that it is completed.
 Closing statuses are helpful when producing the end-of-year team summaries.